Gr33nCamper/Paul-s-Website/Sanrio.md

 Also raw salmon for sashimi, cocktail shrimp, and POWER-C MACHINE Naked

-Two watermelon 🍉 were also consumed at home
+Two watermelons 🍉 consumed at home as well